Matcham89/appdev-infra/README.md

 Once all the secrets are populated, create a Pull Request into `main` to trigger the Terraform Plan.

-_make sure you have removed the .terraform and state lock from `bootstrap` before commiting your changes.
+_make sure you have removed the .terraform and state lock from `bootstrap` before commiting your changes_

 When that has been successful, approve the merge to trigger the Terraform Apply.